Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 Swimming and Water Aerobics

-Water exercise is ideal during pregnancy, if only because there is less risk of falling.
-The water is calming, the action is low-impact, and you may simultaneously increase strength and aerobic ability.
-Concentrate on swim movements that develop the core muscles without twisting the abdomen.
+Water sports are ideal during pregnancy, as they are low-impact and safe.
+Additionally, water can be calming.
+Water sports may also increase your strength and aerobic ability.
+Concentrate on swimming movements that develop the core muscles without twisting the abdomen.

 Maintain your current pool workout routine.
-If you're new to swimming, seek a swim coach or trainer at the pool you use to help you build a safe routine.
+If you're new to swimming, seek a swimming coach or trainer at the pool you use to help you build a safe routine.

 Running

-If you were a runner before becoming pregnant or ran safely throughout your first trimester, you should be able to maintain your safe running regimen.
-Remember that your body is evolving.
-Specifically, your centre of gravity is moving.
+If you were a runner before becoming pregnant or ran safely throughout your first trimester, you should be able to maintain your running regimen.
+Remember that your body is evolving, especially your centre of gravity.
+This increases your risk of falling, so you should stick to light jogs or use a treadmill with safety bars.
+For the time being, stay away from unfamiliar paths or pathways that are uneven or damaged.

 If you haven't run before, this is not the time to start.